 For making a diagnosis, our experience is that CT scans are less helpful and can sometimes be interpreted incorrectly.
 We see some people in our clinic who have been told they have brain atrophy of the frontal lobe based on a CT scan but this turns out not to be the case when the scan is reviewed and more detailed imaging performed.

 Magnetic resonance imaging

 The majority of brain imaging studies in FTD have used magnetic resonance imaging (MRI).
 A volumetric scan is most helpful.
 This is where slices are taken every 1mm through the brain rather than the standard 1cm.
 We look at whether there has been any loss of brain cells or atrophy within the frontal and/or temporal lobes.
 This is commonly asymmetrical, in other words, worse on one side than the other.

 The classical features in the different clinical syndromes are:

-- PSP – midbrain atrophy – presence of the ‘hummingbird’ sign = loss of midbrain with preserved pons
+- PSP – midbrain atrophy – presence of the ‘hummingbird’ sign, reflective of the loss of midbrain with preserved pons.

 Beyond this simple description lies a more complex picture of changes on MRI scans, particularly for bvFTD: